mdjarv/DynamicCommandParser/README.md

 An Arduino library for simple M2M communicaton

 Description
 -----------

 This library makes it easy to parse serial commands with (or without) variables.

-Start, stop and delimiter characters are configurable
+Start, stop and delimiter characters are configurable, and the command buffer size is currently set to 64 characters.

 Simple usage example
 --------------------